 (7) That the assisted living program is required to surrender its license to the Department if the revocation is upheld.

-C. The licensee shall notify the residents, or residents' representatives, the local department of social services, Adult Protective Services Program of any final revocation and make every reasonable effort to assist them in making other assisted living arrangements.
+C. The licensee shall notify the residents, or residents' representatives, the local department of social services, Adult Protective Services Program, and the local Ombudsman Program of any final revocation and make every reasonable effort to assist them in making other assisted living arrangements.
 The Department may assist in the relocation of residents.

-D. A person aggrieved by the action of the Secretary under this regulation may appeal the Secretary's action by filing a request for a hearing in accordance with Regulation .64 of this chapter.
+D. A person aggrieved by the action of the Secretary under this regulation may appeal the Secretary's action by filing a request for a hearing in accordance with Regulation [.64] .62 of this chapter.